jeremyButtler/is-Flu-Hi-Or-Low-Path/README.md

 ### getHA2Start.h

-getHA2Start.h has two functions, getHA2Start (Fun-01),
+getHA2Start.h has three functions, getHA2Start (Fun-01),
-  which gets the HA2 start position from a feature table and getHaSeq (Fun-02), which gets an HA sequence from a fasta file.
+  which gets the HA2 start position from a feature table, getHaSeq (Fun-02), which gets an HA sequence from a fasta file, and findHA2Start (Fun-03), which finds the HA2 gene by aligning it to a consensus.

 The getHA2Start function (Fun-01) takes in a path to a feature table and extracts and returns the starting